caryoscelus/heavy-bright-sun-wip/chapters/013-chapter-thirteenth.md

 Lets get acquainted.

-Even though she wanted to make us acquainted, she didn't bother to mention who was i.
+Even though she wanted to make us acquainted, she didn't bother to mention who i was.
 And it's not like i could give a satisfactory explanation myself.

 — Bella, — i extended my hand.
 The old man looked at it hesitantly for a few seconds, but then finally understood the gesture and chuckled.